faresbs/personal_blog/_posts/2017-01-02-how-to-count.md

----
-title: "Teaching a model how to count with Logistic regression"
+# Teaching a model how to count with Logistic regression
-date: 2017-01-02
+## Date: 2017-01-02
----

 ##### Requirements :